 You, in your bedroom at 2pm, singing along to the A Star Is Born soundtrack.
 Again: ′Crash through the surface, where they can’t hurt us, we’re far from each other now, in the quara-quara-quarantine, in the quara-quara-quarantine’.
 Okay, for the sake of your own self-esteem and your neighbour’s sanity, fill your mouth with the kind of bao that’ll give you the strength to put that microphone (hairbrush) down.
 The shiitake mushroom bao from all-round sweetheart-of-a-restaurant Mr Bao is our favourite in London, and you should definitely get involved in their fried chicken and dumplings.
 They’re delivering from Peckham.

 Yard Sale has fast become one of north London’s (and our own) most reliable friends thanks to their enormous 18-inch pizzas with the chewy centres and crusty crusts.
 That isn’t the greatest description of all time, but you know what, we’re allowed to have off days too.
-The point is that one of these satellite dish-sized bad boys - either covered parmesan and tenderstem broccoli, or juicy Italian sausage - will see you through an off day, onto an on day.
+The point is that one of these satellite dish-sized bad boys - either covered with parmesan and tenderstem broccoli, or juicy Italian sausage - will turn your off da into an on day.

 Remember your week one wobble days that involved a tub of ice cream and binging Tiger King.
 Sweet memories.
-Now they involve manically ‘walking’ Soho on Street View and wondering whether licking a plug socket could be kind of fun.
-Step away from the electricity.
-Seriously, step away.
 It’s time to distract yourself with a hit of fresh, handmade pasta.
 And antipasti.
 And Aperol.
 Lina Stores are delivering all of the above, as well as bread, desserts, and homemade sauces.
 Plus, prepping their pappardelle bolognese will come as a welcome distraction.

 Sure, you could confront your feelings and the general sensation that the world is falling apart one trip to Durham at a time.
 Or, you could completely avoid everything that’s happening outside your window and eat oysters instead.
 The haters (our therapists) might call this dissociation.
 We call it dinner time.
 Hit up The Oystermen for whole steamed native lobster, whole cooked Dorset crab, wine, and of course, oysters.
 Heads up, they’re delivering across London.